-- Cash and short-term deposits, trade receivables, trade payables, and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - Long-term fixed-rate and variable-rate receivables are evaluated by the Group based on parameters such as interest rates, specific country risk factors, and individual creditworthiness of the customer and the risk characteristics of the financed project.
+- · Cash and short-term deposits, trade receivables, trade payables, and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - country risk factors, and individual creditworthiness of the customer and the risk characteristics of the financed project.
 Based on this evaluation, allowances are taken to account for the expected losses of these receivables.
-At the end of the reporting period, the carrying amounts of such receivables, net of allowances, approximate their fair values. - Fair value of quoted investments is based on price quotations at the end of the reporting period.
-The fair value of loans from banks and other financial debts, as well as other non-current financial liabilities is estimated by discounting future cash flows using rates applicable for similar risks and maturity profiles.
-Fair values of unquoted financial assets are estimated using appropriate valuation techniques. - The Group enters into derivative financial instruments with various counterparties, principally financial institutions with investment grade credit ratings.
-Derivatives valued using valuation techniques with market observable inputs are mainly interest rate swaps, foreign exchange forward, contracts for differences and currency swaps.
-The most frequently applied valuation techniques include forward pricing and swap models using present value calculations.
+At the end of the reporting period, the carrying amounts of such receivables, net of allowances, approximate their fair values. - Fair value of guoted investments is based on price guotations at the end of the reporting period.
+The fair value of loans from banks and other financial debts, as well as other non-current financial liabilities is estimated by discounting future cash flows valuation techniques. - The Group enters into derivative financial instruments with various counterparties, principally financial institutions with investment grade credit ratings.
+Derivatives valued using valuation techniques with market observable inputs are mainly interest rate swaps, forward pricing and swap models using present value calculations.
 The models incorporate various inputs including the credit quality of counter parties, foreign exchange spot and forward rates and interest rate curves.